 As we said, there are often precedents and expectations in visual designs which customers are familiar with.
 Affordances, remember?

-They know a magnifying glass signals search or research, for example.
-They know a pen signals something something about writing.
-And even for less tangible items, they recognise symbolic designs like a light bulb signifies a new idea or innovation.
+They know a magnifying glass means search or research, for example.
+They know a pen signals writing.
+And even for less tangible items, they recognise icons like a light bulb signifies a new idea or innovation.

-So, for each item, our first check was on Google to see what existing visual icons were out there.
+So, for each item, our first check was Google to see what existing visual icons were out there.
 So, searching “Market research icons” and looking at the images tab.
 Searching “qualitative market research icons” and so on.
-What we were looking for were any commonly used “signals” in the designs.
+We were looking for any commonly used “signals” in the designs.

 This research isn’t about copying what’s already out there.
 You use existing ideas to inspire, not to imitate.
 You use the essence of common patterns, but you bring your own style to the design.